-Where appropriate the Group actively works with its customers which is seen as tangible value to ensure that all hazardous waste is properly managed.
+Where appropriate the Group actively works with its customers to ensure that all hazardous waste is properly managed.
 In complying with the waste legislation, the Group ensures that all waste is disposed of properly and waste is recycled where it is practicable to do so.

 The Group has a fleet of company cars which have been included in the Group's carbon reporting.
-The Group is actively moving the company owned cars to be low CO2, Hybrid or Electric vehicles as they are replaced.
+The Group continues to actively move the company owned cars to be low CO2, Hybrid or Electric vehicles as they are replaced.
 All Group facilities participate in recycling paper, plastic and cardboard.
 Local management teams are committed to good environmental practices and are responsible for implementing appropriate programmes to meet their local obligations.
+The Group also intends to explore greener options at the point of renewing the gas heating contracts for various sites.